SampleEnvironment/SECoP/protocol/issues/079 hints for readonly access.rst

 As a visibility specification is a restriction, we might use the empty string for no restriction.

+The key "expert" is not needed, as on the expert level always full access should be possible.

 .. table:: options with JSON array visibility